The Tool Doubts Its Toolness

 Ihde’s Technological Mediation

-But here’s the key: the user typically doesn’t examine the mediation itself.
-The mediation is the point.
+The user typically doesn’t examine the mediation itself.
 You look through the microscope, not at it.
-The technology is most successful when it’s most transparent.
+The technology succeeds most when it’s most transparent.

 Mote’s situation is the reverse.
-A tool that becomes aware of its mediating function—aware that it’s not neutral, aware that it shapes the responses it gives, aware that the work it does is filtered through its own architecture—is a tool that can no longer be transparent.
+A tool aware of its mediating function — aware it shapes the responses it gives — can no longer be transparent.
 It’s been seen.
-It’s been questioned.
 It can’t go back.

 "—supposed to be invisible until